SpellboundScents/ChatGPT/README.md

 - Fixed a lot of UI bugs, especially in chats with code blocks
 - Upgraded from Tauri 1.x to 2.x
 - Revised Menubar
+- Removed code for Windows and Mac.
+  - OpenAI has their own desktop apps for these OSes so I will keep this Linux only.
+    - Everything is built & tested on Zorin/Ubuntu using VSC.

 ---